 · To “buy-down” a player’s salary budget charge below the League maximum of $387,500.

 · In connection with the exercise of an option to purchase a player’s rights or the extension of a player’s contract for the second year provided the player was new to MLS in the immediately prior year.

 NOTE:To protect the interests of MLS and its clubs during discussions with prospective players or clubs in other leagues, amounts of allocation money held by each club will not be shared publicly.

 The Designated Player Rule allows clubs to acquire up to three players whose salaries exceed their budget charges, with the club bearing financial responsibility for the amount of compensation above each player’s budget charge.
 Designated Player slots may be used to acquire players new to MLS or to retain current MLS players, subject to League approval.

-In 2011, a Designated Player over the age of 23** will carry a salary budget charge was $335,000, unless the player joined his club in the middle of the season, in which case his budget charge was $167,500.
+In 2014, a Designated Player over the age of 23** will carry a salary budget charge of $387,500, unless the player joins his club in the middle of the season, in which case his budget charge will be $193,750.

-Each club has two Designated Player slots, and clubs are allowed to “purchase” a third Designated Player slot for a one-time fee of $250,000 that will be dispersed in the form of allocation money to all clubs that do not have three Designated Players.
+Each club has two Designated Player slots and clubs are allowed to “purchase” a third Designated Player slot for a one-time fee of $150,000 that will be dispersed in the form of allocation money to all clubs that do not have three Designated Players.
 Clubs will not have to buy the third DP roster slot to accommodate Designated Players 23 years old and younger.